jeevster/implicit-md/README.md

 - ```pretraining.py```: Top-level script for traditional energy/forces QM training of NNIPs.
 This should be run to convergence prior to StABlE Training.
 - To train a SchNet model on aspirin 1k, run ```python pretraining.py --mode train --config-yml configs/pretraining/md17/schnet.yml --molecule aspirin --size 1k```.
 - To train a Nequip model on ac-Ala3-NHMe 1k, run ```python pretraining.py --mode train --config-yml configs/pretraining/md22/nequip.yml --molecule ac_Ala3_NHMe --size 1k --nequip```.
 - To train a GemNet-T model on Water 1k, run ```python pretraining.py --mode train --config-yml configs/pretraining/water/gemnet-T.yml --size 1k```.
-[TODO] we have provided checkpoints for all of these pretrained models in ```checkpoints/```.
+We have provided checkpoints for all of these pretrained models in ```qm_pretrained_checkpoints/```.

 ## StABlE Training
 ```stable_training.py``` is the top-level script for running the StABlE Training algorithm.